 I believe that the city government should be here to help, and that Pawtucket needs to focus on what makes us great.
 The kinds of schools and scholarships that give us the chance to get a great education, find fulfilling jobs, and own our own homes, are getting rarer and rarer.
 We need to fight to make sure they don’t all slip away.
 As your City Councilwoman, I am committed to working hard everyday to make sure that doesn’t happen.
-You can read about my accomplishments during my first year in office here.
+You can read about my accomplishments during my first term here.
 These are the values that guide my choices:

 I believe that the government should be here to help, not hurt.
 I am a strong proponent of transparency measures, including easy access to voting, a navigable city website, open meeting laws, and councilor term limits.

 I believe that small businesses are the backbone of our economy and our economic policies should encourage, feature, and protect them.
 I believe that a thriving and healthy small business community helps make our economy more resilient.

 I believe in a tax code that helps regular people, not policies that give handouts to the rich.

 I believe in a minimum wage that supports a dignified life, and I support the Fight for $15.
 I support workers’ rights to unionize and advocate, both in the city and in the state.